rnuske/vegperiod/README.md

 * **NuskeAlbert** a very simple method inspired by standard climatological practices.
 * **StdMeteo** / **ETCCDI** a simple threshold based procedure as defined by the Expert Team on Climate Change Detection and Indices (cf. ETCCDI 2009 and Frich et al., 2002).
 Leading to quite late vegetation ends.

-### Downloading data from DWD
+### Download climate data from DWD (German Meteorological Service)
-Germany's National Meteorological Service offers open meteo data in its [Climate Data Center](https://www.dwd.de/EN/climate_environment/cdc/cdc.html).
+Germany's National Meteorological Service offers open meteo data in its [Climate Data Center](https://cdc.dwd.de/portal/).
 The files are organized in deep folder structures and end with an arcane/legacy EOF character.
-The Function `read.DWDdata()`deals with all of that and returns a data.frame.
+The Function `read.DWDdata()`deals with all of that and returns a `data.frame`.
 Beware there might be missing values and inhomogeneities.

 Note: Downloading 'historical' data from DWD with `read.DWDdata()` requires the package 'curl'.

-## Contributions
+### Contributions
 Further start and end methods or download functions are more than welcome!